Crafting Magic Armor

 Enchanting magic armor may entail other prerequisites beyond just spells or substituted materials.
 See the individual descriptions for details.

 Note that the Armor and Body magic item slots are the same slot, so a character cannot wear both armor and a body slot item at the same time.

 - Skill(s) Required: Divinity, Naturalism, Reason, Spellcraft, Spycraft or Warfare

-Magic armors have three types of improvements that may be applied to them, and may make use of the properties of Dweomermetals:
+Magic armors have two types of magical improvements that may be applied to them, and may make use of the properties of Dweomermetals:

 Armor Enhancement Bonus

-Heroic tier characters (characters from level 1 to level 20) can wear armor with an enhancement bonus up to +5, and can have up to +5 pluses worth of Magic Armor properties applied to their armor, though there must always be at least +1 Enhancement bonus on the armor before any magic armor properties can be applied.
-As a result, heroic tier characters can wear armor with an absolute bonus of anything from +1 to +10.
+Characters from level 1 to level 20 can wear armor with an enhancement bonus up to +5, and can have up to +5 pluses worth of Magic Armor properties applied to their armor.

-Epic tier characters (characters level 21 to level 35) can wear armor with an enhancement bonus up to +9, and can have a total of up to +9 pluses-worth of Magic Armor properties applied to their armor (resulting in an Absolute Bonus as high as +18).
-However, the enhancement bonus of the armor must be raised to at least +6 before it can have any Epic magic armor properties applied to it.
+Characters level 21 to level 35 can wear armor with an enhancement bonus up to +9, and can have a total of up to +9 pluses-worth of Magic Armor properties applied to their armor.

 Any attempt to wear armor more magically enchanted than your level allows results in the character taking a non-proficiency penalty with the armor (-4 to attack rolls), and the possibility of even more dire consequences (such as insanity, or being controlled by the armor).